 After nearly a year of waiting, the Covid-19 vaccine is out and ready for distribution.
 The challenge — finding a place to get it.
 Instead of spending hours searching the internet, we’re here to help you with our all-in-one guide on where to get the Covid vaccine in Palm Beach County.
-The vaccine is expected to be free for recipients.
+The vaccine is free for recipients.

 Who can get the Covid-19 Vaccine

 During this first round of vaccinations, the following groups of people can get the vaccine administrated:

 - Long-term care facility residents and staff.

 - Persons 65 years of age and older.

 - Health care personnel with direct patient contact.

 - Persons deemed to be extremely vulnerable to COVID-19 by hospital providers and doctors.

 - Firefighters, police officers and teachers and personnel at K-12 schools who are 50 and older, starting March 3.